christopherkade/running-buddy-server/README.md

 ## Prerequisites

-In order to deploy **Running Buddy - Server** you need to have mysql installed and running and you need to adapt the configuration matching your mysql instance in `src/config/config.json` and have `yarn` installed.
+In order to deploy **Running Buddy - Server** you need to have `mysql` installed and running and you need to adapt the configuration to match your `mysql` instance in `src/config/config.json` and have `yarn` installed.
 Then you need to copy the file `.env.example` as `.env` in root directory and chang the value of `JWT_SECRET` to a secure and long password (it is the password that will be use to create and verify the JWT tokens).

 ## Deployement instructions